-As many of you know, there are programs out there that work to educate on Digital marketing methodologies and even offer certification.
-These were created mostly by those who wish to spread sound Digital marketing practices.
+As many of you know, there are programs out there that work to educate on Internet marketing methodologies and even offer certification.
+These were created mostly by those who wish to spread sound Internet marketing practices.

 But, the introduction of a third-party accredited certification program could take the SEO concentration to a whole new level.

-1) Formal education: A person’s college background may or may not have anything to do with Digital marketing since very little colleges offer curriculum as of now.
+1) Formal education: A person’s college background may or may not have anything to do with Internet marketing since very little colleges offer curriculum as of now.

-2) Experience: How long a person has been involved with SEO or Digital marketing and their professional achievements associated with it.
+2) Experience: How long a person has been involved with SEO or Internet marketing and their professional achievements associated with it.